gh123man/Data-Comm-Networks-CSCI-251-Ultimate-study-guide/README.md

 > `LONG:ASSS:ADDRESS::SOMETHING`

 * How is fragmentation different in IPv4 vs IPv6?
 How does MTU come into play?
 > - IPv4: fragmentation happens on a router on its way to the destination.
+MTU: 64 bytes
 > - Ipv6: Fragmentation happens on the host, not at the router.
-> - MTU?
+MTU: 1280 bytes

 * What problem did CIDR aim to solve?
 How does it accomplish this?
 > LOOK UP